Some years ago I was using

 Ubuntu anymore.
 Since I had no clue about Linux in general, I didn’t even try to fix it.
 I had to reinstall everything.

 I began to feel some bitterness filling my heart.

-Later on and luckily enough, I had the pleasure to work with competent developers who showed me most of the applications I will show you today.
+Luckily enough, some months later, I had the pleasure to work with competent developers who showed me how to build a mouseless, highly effective development environment.